-WHAT: Cyber Polygon is a unique cybersecurity event that combines the world’s largest technical training exercise for corporate teams and an online conference featuring senior officials from international organisations and leading corporations.
+WHAT: Cyber Polygon is a unique cybersecurity event that combines the world’s largest technical training exercise for corporate teams and an online conference featuring senior officials from international organizations and leading corporations.
 The 2021 conference discusses the key risks of digitalisation and best practice for the secure development of digital ecosystems, while the technical exercise builds and tests the skills needed to protect industries, centering on a targeted supply-chain attack.
 Every year, the live stream draws in millions of spectators from across the world.

 WHO: Henrietta Fore, UNICEF Executive Director, and Stanislav Kuznetsov, Deputy Chairman of the Executive Board, Sber, will discuss online child safety at Cyber Polygon 2021.